 When you connect Jetpack, any WordPress.com user who follows your site will start to see your posts in their Reader.
 From there, they can visit the post on your site, or like, share, or comment directly from the Reader.

 When using the Reader’s search bar, your Jetpack site will appear in the Sites search results for matching search terms.
+Please note that we need at least one subscriber/follower on the site before we start crawling the site to make it appear in Reader (this can be the site owner).

 Why don’t my posts appear on Tag pages in the Reader?